RyanLua/Shime/README.md

 ### Informative Wiki

-Shime has its own GitHub Wiki with an included [Getting Started](Getting-Started) page that will help you get started with Shime which includes multiple installation methods, usage guides, and real-world code samples.
-The wiki also includes a [Documentation](Documentation) page with all the methods, properties, and constructors for Shime.
+Shime has its own GitHub Wiki with an included [Getting Started](https://github.com/RyanLua/Shime/wiki/Getting-Started) page that will help you get started with Shime which includes multiple installation methods, usage guides, and real-world code samples.
+The wiki also includes a [Documentation](https://github.com/RyanLua/Shime/wiki/Documentation) page with all the methods, properties, and constructors for Shime.

 ## Installation

 > **Note**
 >
-> Visit the [**Getting Started**](Getting-Started) page more information on installation.
+> Visit the [**Installation**](https://github.com/RyanLua/Shime/wiki/Getting-Started#installation) page more information on installation.
 Below is a quick summary of the installation methods.

 Shime is easy to install.
 They are many ways to install Shime.
 The links below will take you to the installation method you want to use.